-A record settlement for up to $76 million reached between approximately one million individuals and Caribbean Cruise Lines, Inc., two of its marketing subsidiaries, and a third-party entity that was announced on September 8 will be the biggest settlement in the history of the Telephone Consumer Protection Act (TCPA.)
+A record settlement for up to $76 million reached between approximately one million individuals and Caribbean Cruise Lines, Inc., two of its marketing subsidiaries, and a third-party entity has been the biggest settlement in the history of the Telephone Consumer Protection Act (TCPA) to date.

 The Key Takeaways

 1. This is substantial in that it is the largest TCPA settlement to date.
 But, it’s also significant because it signifies that not only is the TCPA not going away, it is actually getting worse.
 Additionally, it is extending across more and more industries.
 It’s not just banking and retail being hit with lawsuits; any business that has direct, outbound communication with consumers should be auditing and shoring up their TCPA strategy.

 2. Two marketing subsidiaries and a third party entity were named in the suit, along with Caribbean Cruise Lines.
 This is a referenceable example of a common misconception of the TCPA rearing its ugly head.
 Simply, if you are making calls to consumers, or another party is calling on your behalf, you are responsible for ensuring that you have permission to call that consumer.